SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 4. In the **General** section of the Process Details:

-  - Change the **Process name** to Modularize Approval Process
+  - Change the **Process name** to: Modularize Approval Process
-  - Change the **Subject** to SubProcess to approve changes to billing block in sales order
+  - Change the **Subject** to: SubProcess to approve changes to billing block in sales order

   ![02](./images//021a.png)